HiCoLoRA: Addressing Context-Prompt Misalignment via Hierarchical Collaborative LoRA for Zero-Shot DST: Analysis

 \textbf{Rank Sensitivity: Balance of expressiveness.} Fig. \ref{fig: rank} shows that the superiority of $rank=8$ reflects LoRA principles: the rank must match the semantic complexity.
-Too low ($rank=4$) underfits, failing to encode nuanced domain-slot distinctions.
-Too high (16/32) introduces redundancy and dilutes transferable signals.
+Too low ($4$) fails to encode nuanced domain slot distinctions.
+Too high ($16/32$) introduces redundancy and dilutes transferable signals.
 This aligns with low-rank matrix theory, where rank determines perturbation precision to pre-trained weights, optimizing zero-shot transfer by balancing parsimony and expressiveness.